 EPC-MAG1 Electronic People Counter:

 The EPC-MAG1 uses a magnetic sensor to sense and count how many times a door opens.
+Depending on the purpose of the public building, this may or may not be a good choice, which we will explain here.
 An important concept to understand is that because this system inherently counts groups because it senses and counts door openings.
 Why is that?
 If a group of friends enter, they will typically hold the door open for each other and all enter on one door swing.
 That’s why the system inherently counts groups, and not individuals.

 With that being said, the first thing that is required in order to use the EPC-MAG1 is a physical door that swings or slides open.
 The door cannot be propped open either.
 This means that this would not work on mall entrances or garage door entrances, where a gate or door swings up and stays up all day.